tmux-python/tmuxp/README.rst

 under the hood
 --------------

+the internals of tmux is a tool kit, a high level abstraction of Sessions, Windows and Panes.

 the code is very simple. kaplan will read any type of config file and turn it into a python dictionary. for brevity, tmuxwrapper offers a